In this post, we will talk about what is a QR code, what are its characteristics, how they work and how you can create your own.

 Smartphones are not going anywhere

-The more smartphones there are, the higher the accessibility: The growth of traditional advertising media, such as radio and the written press, is being overshadowed by the growth of advertising in digital media.
+The more smartphones there are, the higher the accessibility.
+The growth of advertising in digital media is evolving every year.
 Every day, more and more people are buying and using smartphones, so it is interesting to combine instant access to the Internet with the ability to scan QR codes.

 QR codes can also direct customers to the company’s social networks.
 Social media is one of the fastest growing viral marketing methods, and typically provides a significant return on a relatively small investment.